A.R.M. Holding Announces New Initiatives And Expanded Support For The City's Cultural Vision

 The HUNA Cultural Programme offers tailored experiences blending visual art, dialogues, performances, music, and gastronomy.
 This celebration of creativity and cross-cultural exchange reflects A.R.M.
 Holding's dedication to enriching Dubai's cultural landscape and providing residents with a platform for engagement, inspiration, and artistic expression.

 As a founding patron of Dubai Collection, the first institutional collection of modern and contemporary art for the city of Dubai, held in the patronage of His Highness Sheikh Mohammed bin Rashid Al Maktoum, A.R.M.
-Holding is proud to loan works to 'Encounters ,' a special exhibition of Emirati artists that will be a central feature of Art Dubai's non-profit programming, foregrounding the modern and contemporary artists who have made or are making special contribution to the UAE's visual arts.
+Holding is proud to loan works to 'Encounters,' a special exhibition of Emirati artists that will be a central feature of Art Dubai's non-profit programming, foregrounding the modern and contemporary artists who have made or are making special contribution to the UAE's visual arts.
 Among the pieces on show include works by Lamya Gargash, Shaikha al Mazrou, and the newly-acquired work of Shamma Al Amri.
+Please find more information about the exhibition here.

 “We are honoured to contribute to the cultural advancement of our home city, striving to empower the local artistic community and enrich the lives of residents and visitors alike.
 We want to become a driving force, fostering artistic innovation and community enrichment through our collaborations with Art Dubai.
 Our holistic approach weaves A.R.M.
 Holding's unique imprint into the cultural fabric, embodying the spirit of humility and genuine contribution that echoes our deep-rooted values.
 We invite everyone to join us in celebrating creativity and cultural enrichment as we work collectively towards our vision of Dubai becoming a global cultural hub,” said Mohammad Saeed Al Shehhi, Chief Executive Officer of A.R.M.
 Holding.